conradakunga/Blog/_posts/2021-09-10-30-days-of-net-6-day-5-mathematics-api-additions.md

 # TLDR

-Math class now has additional methods for some target demographics.
+[Math](https://docs.microsoft.com/en-us/dotnet/api/system.math?view=net-6.0) class now has additional methods for some target demographics.

-**This is Day 4 of the 30 Days Of .NET 6 where every day I will attempt to explain one new / improved thing in the upcoming release of .NET 6.**
+**This is Day 5 of the 30 Days Of .NET 6 where every day I will attempt to explain one new / improved thing in the upcoming release of .NET 6.**

 Happy hacking!